 What are organizations?

-Every Load Impact user is, by default, the owner of their own organization with the option of creating a second one.
+Every Load Impact user is, by default, the owner of an organization with the option of creating a second one.
 Organization owners and admins can invite new team members.
-An organization can manage its own set of projects (each with tests, scenarios and data stores) as well as monitoring agents and integrations.
+Owners and Admins can manage projects within an organization.
+Each project consists of tests, user scenarios, data stores, monitoring agents, and integrations.
 Each organization can also have its own subscription plan.
 Here is a diagram of the organizational hierarchy:

 Admin: Can do everything an Owner can do, including adding/removing members and permissions, assigning members to projects, managing billing, creating projects, managing testing, managing API/server agent/New Relic tokens and keys, as well as creating new organizations.
 The only thing they can not do is remove an organization’s Owner.
 Admins are automatically assigned to all projects in the organization.